jameshelly/Sample-Modular-Zend-Framework-Application/readme.markdown

+$iEntMgr

 # Sample Zend Modular Application

-- Zend Framework 1.11.9 + Doctrine 2.1 integration
+- Zend Framework 1.11.9 + Doctrine 2.2.1 integration
 This is a sample application to allow you use Doctrine 2 at the top of Zend Framework 1.

 The following Libraries and extensions have been used:

  +  Zend 1.11.9
- +  ZF1 Classmap Autoloaders
+		-  ZF1 Classmap Autoloaders
- +  Doctrine 2.1
+ +  Doctrine 2.2.1
- +  Gedmo Doctrine Extensions
+ +  Gedmo Doctrine Extensions 2.2.1
+ + Assetic 1.1.0
 I don't use the typical layout for a Zend Application, this is mainly due to the servers I typically use for sites.
 I place the application, bin, data & library folders into a private folder, I also rename public to content.

 Zend Custom Structure: